 NatWest mortgages are for over 18s.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.

-If you've recently moved to the standard variable rate of your mortgage, it's likely to be more expensive than the starting rate of the mortgage.
+Moving to the standard variable rate on your mortgage is likely to be more expensive than the initial rate.
 In that situation, a remortgage could reduce your monthly payments.

-You may also want to borrow more on your mortgage.
-You may want to use that extra money to invest in home improvements, to release equity for another investment or to help children with further education.
+You may want to borrow more on your mortgage and use that extra money to invest in home improvements, to release equity for another investment or to help children with further education.

 Four steps to remortgaging